liamvictor/gsc-exporter/README.md

 1.  **Queries to Pages**: An accordion list of all queries.
 Each query can be expanded to show the specific pages it sends traffic to, along with clicks, impressions, CTR, and position for each page.
 2.  **Pages to Queries**: An accordion list of all pages.
 Each page can be expanded to show the queries that drive traffic to it.

 The report's tables are formatted for readability, with right-aligned numeric columns and thousand separators for large numbers.
+If the report is truncated using the limit flags, a notification will appear in the report.

 ---